Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 1. **Create a service principal in Azure Active Directory (Azure AD)**
 2. **Configure RBAC roles in the cluster**
 3. **Add a Helm package and deploy a task to the deployment pipeline**

+❌ **Create a service account in the cluster** → optional; not required when using service principal + RBAC

 🔍 Explanation